 An exploration of the theoretical basis of personality with emphasis on structure, dynamics, personality, development, normal and deviant behavior, attitudes, beliefs, and opinions.

-Prerequisite(s):PSYC 1101, 3301
+PSYC 4201 Health Psychology 3 Credits (3-0-3)

-PSYC 4201 (3-0-3)An analysis of the concept of the healthy personality and mental functioning as responding constructively to stress rather than merely adapting or adjusting to stress.
+An analysis of the concept of the healthy personality and mental functioning as responding constructively to stress rather than merely adapting or adjusting to stress.

-Prerequisite(s):PSYC 1101 (3-0-3)4311/AFRS
+PSYC Psychology of the African-American Experience 3 Credits (3-0-3) 4311/AFRS 4311